Rawalpindi City Area Guide Overview

 The map is a handy tool to understand the cityscape and structure of the city.
 Want to have a better look at the Rawalpindi landscape?
 Tap on Plot Finder to take a look at the Rawalpindi map.

 Due to the elevation and location, the climate and geography of Pindi vary from the rest of the cities in Punjab.
-The highest elevation point is close to Dunga Gali at 9,210 feet above sea level. cit y has a subtropical highland climate in the mountains whereas the climate in low-lying areas is rather humid subtropical instead.
+The city has a humid subtropical climate in the mountains whereas the climate in low-lying areas is rather humid subtropical instead.

 - Gujar Khan